 Dijon – Megeye (approx. 265 miles – 6 hrs)

 Rise and shine, today we make our way south through the Rhone-Alps Region with its fast sweeping bends all the way to Geneva and the town of Thonon-Les Bains, which is the official starting point for La Route des Grandes Alpes.
 Its a ride of around 190km to the Bourg-Saint-Maurice starting with a series of smaller cols to get you and your bike warmed up for further big ones.

 The Col de La Colombiere (1613m), the first major pass on La Route, is a stunning ride as you climb past the tree line and striking rock formations to the summit.
 Onward through the ski resort of Le Bossonnet to Megeve for our overnight stop.

 Megeve – Guilestre (approx. 170 miles – 6hrs)

-We start the day on the fabulous Cormet Roselend Pass (1968m), this climbs through wooded slopes and past the tranquil waters of the Lac de Roselend which, along with the dazzling views of the mighty glaciers, provides a superb backdrop as the road rises above the lake and around the cliffs towards the summit.
+We start the day on the fabulous Cormet Roselend Pass (1968m).
+This climbs through wooded slopes and past the tranquil waters of the Lac de Roselend.
+This, along with the dazzling views of the mighty glaciers, provides a superb backdrop as the road rises above the lake and around the cliffs towards the summit.

 Next we have the immense Col de I’lseran (2770m).
 When it opened in 1937 it was the highest road pass in Europe and is still considered one of the major must ride passes in the alps.
-Continuing on we climb the Col du Galibier (2645m) a favourite with motorcyclists and lung bursting ride on the tour de France.
+Continuing on we climb the Col du Galibier (2645m), a favourite with motorcyclists and a lung bursting ride on the tour de France.
 As you descend the Galibier you are at the foot of the Col du Lautaret (2057m) which was carved from a glacier.